nganhtuan63/devops-docker/README.md

 /usr/local/bin/docker-compose up
 ```

-You will see a screen like this, which means all containers have been created succesfully
+You will see a screen like this which means all containers have been created succesfully